Go Uru: Background

 Go Uru was a descendant of Goguryeo's founder, King Jumong, and of noble origins.
 However, the exact line of his ancestry or his family are unknown.

 Successor of Eul Pa-So

-After the death of prime minister Eul Paso in the year 203, King Sansang gave the position of Prime Minister to Go Uru.
+After the death of prime minister Ŭl P'a-so in the year 203, King Sansang gave the position of Prime Minister to Go Uru.
 Go Uru remained prime minister for 24 years until his death in 230.
 Go Uru was succeeded by Wutae Myeongnim Eosu.